-At EAVE we are passionate about the importance of being able to hear and so we are supporting and celebrating World Hearing Day.
-We are raising awareness of World Hearing Day by attempting to break the Guinness World Record for the ‘Tube Challenge’ in support of five brilliant and unique charities that help people with hearing loss.
+EAVE are attempting to break the Guinness World Record for the ‘Tube Challenge’ to raise public awareness for the everyday noise hazards we’re exposed to.
+We are also doing this to support five brilliant and unique charities that help people with hearing loss.
 As we wish to support these charities in their work, EAVE will be matching the first £100 donated to each.
+We’ll also find out if riding the London Underground is making the Public deaf by measuring the noise level across the entire London Underground tube network.

 The Tube Challenge is the competition for the fastest time to travel to all London Underground stations, tracked as a Guinness World Record since 1960.
 The goal is to visit all the stations on the system, not necessarily all the lines; participants may connect between stations on foot, or by using other forms of public transport.
 The current record for fastest completion of the challenge is 15 hours, 45 minutes and 38 seconds that was set on 21 May 2015.